diegosdantonio/Actor-Policy-Reinforcement-Learning-Catenary-Robots/README.md

 **References**
 1. Meng, X., Ollero, A., et al. (2022).
 Advances in Aerial Manipulation.
-2. D'Antonio, D. S. (Year).
+2. D'Antonio, D. S. (2021).
 The Catenary Robot: Design and Control.